Skip to content

 CDN acceleration node configuration used when downloading system images.

-• base-endpoint: Primary CDN node address, used with priority
+• base-endpoint: Main CDN node address, used with priority

 • endpoints: Backup CDN node list, retried in order.
 The system will automatically select available nodes for image downloads

-Generally, this configuration does not need to be modified.
-Preloaded system images are all hosted in the organization's repository, and the default CDN nodes already provide good download acceleration.
+Generally, there is no need to modify this configuration.
+Preloaded system images are all hosted in this organization's repository, and the default CDN nodes can already provide good download acceleration.

 mysql Database Configuration